ickshonpe/flat_commands/README.md

 # Flat Commands

-Extension traits for bevy for spawning entity hierarchies without nesting or storing ids.
+Extension traits for Bevy for creating entity hierarchies without nesting or storing ids.

 - Unoptimized, might have performance issues.